bethgelab/foolbox/README.rst

 --------------

 If you have a question or need help, feel free to open an issue on GitHub.
-Once GitHub Discussions becomes publically available, we will switch to that.
+Once GitHub Discussions becomes publicly available, we will switch to that.

 💨 Performance
 --------------

-Foolbox Native is much faster than Foolbox 1 and 2.
+Foolbox 3.0 is much faster than Foolbox 1 and 2.
 A basic `performance comparison`_ can be found in the `performance` folder.

 🐍 Compatibility
 -----------------

 We currently test with the following versions:

-* PyTorch 1.4.0
+* PyTorch 1.10.1
-* TensorFlow 2.1.0
+* TensorFlow 2.6.3
-* JAX 0.1.57
+* JAX 0.2.517
 * NumPy 1.18.1

 .. _performance comparison: performance/README.md